Mljet National Park with saltwater lakes surrounded by pine forest

 Food and Restaurants

-Mljet's cuisine is simple, seasonal, and strongly influenced by the sea and forest.
+Mljet's cuisine is simple, seasonal and strongly shaped by the sea and the forest.

 Konoba Antika (Polače)

-A popular restaurant serving fresh seafood and traditional Dalmatian dishes.
+A popular restaurant serving fresh seafood and traditional Dalmatian dishes near the Roman ruins in Polače.

 Restaurant Maestral (Pomena)

-Known for fish, shellfish, and Mediterranean flavors with views of the harbor.
+Known for fish, shellfish and Mediterranean flavours with views over the small harbour of Pomena.

-Small, family-run konobas offering homemade dishes, olive oil, and local wine.
+Small, family-run taverns across the island serving homemade dishes, local olive oil and island wine.

 Best Time